ETS-ReactNative3/Ubor/README.md

 # Installation
 1. Download Android Studio and Node.js to properly run the application.
 Android Studio provides the tools to emulate Android devices and Node.js is used to run the application.

 2. In the Device Manager on Android Studio, download a new Android phone emulator.
-Then, run the emulator using the play button on the Device Manager window.
+In our case we chose Pixel4 as our virtual device.
+Run the emulator using the play button on the Device Manager window.

 3. Open two command prompts.
 On each command prompt, navigate to the Ubor folder.
 The user can then pick whether they would like to run the User application or the Driver application.